spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-multi-platform-deployment/1-multiple-platform-accounts.md

 ### Kubernetes

-Let's suppose you'd want to deploy a stream with 3 applications to `kafkazone` namespace.
-Likewise, if you'd want to launch a batch-job to `highmemory` namespace, the following configurations can be defined in the SCDF's deployment files.
+Let's suppose you'd want to deploy a stream with 3 applications to the `kafka-namespace`.
+Likewise, if you'd want to launch a batch-job to the `highmemory-namespace`, the following configurations can be defined in the SCDF's deployment files.

 Since the streaming data pipelines are managed through Skipper, you'd change the `skipper-config-kafka.yaml` with the following.